 After an investment of €18m in 2004, the fifth golf course at Vilamoura opened for play.
 Arnold Palmer designed the Victoria and it’s a big layout that was built with tournament play in mind.
 One year after opening, the course hosted the WGC World Cup, which resulted in a Stephen Dodd and Bradley Dredge Welsh team victory.

 In 2007, Oceânico Golf, former owners and operators of a group of seven Vilamoura courses, secured the inaugural Portugal Masters.
 Englishman Steve Webster won the first event with an impressive 25 under par total.
 The Portugal Masters has been held on the Victoria course ever since.

-In some ways, the Victoria is similar to the Smurfit course at the K Club, but naturally the weather here on the Algarve is much warmer.
+In some ways, the Victoria is similar to the South course at the K Club, but naturally the weather here on the Algarve is much warmer.
 The hazards are severe and you may settle for the safe option and a few three putts by aiming to hit these huge, fast and undulating greens in regulation.
-Keeping out of the numerous water hazards and the threatening bunkers will surely pay dividends to your scorecard on this relatively flat course.
+Keeping out of the numerous water hazards and the threatening bunkers will pay dividends on this relatively flat course.